 - In addition to this heist, the largest art theft ever in history occurred in Boston back in 1990 at the Isabella Stewart Gardner Museum.
 Thieves posed as Boston police officers and walked out with 12 paintings (estimated to be worth over $100 million).
 Most pieces have yet to be recovered, and the museum is still offering rewards for leads on them.

-Do you know any interesting or fun facts about Massachusetts?
+Do you know any fun facts about Massachusetts?
 Share them in the comments below!

 Previous post 15 Facts To Learn From The 1929 Stock Market Crash